Theodore Solomons Trail day 2, Golden Trout Creek to Coyote Pass.

 At least I hope they are easier as this way is very hard.

 Halfway up I encountered a father and son heading down, they were just as surprised to see me as I was them.
-They told me that the trail was badly overgrown with manzanita in the far side of the pass, and that there were no places to camp for a good 6 miles.
+They told me that the trail was badly overgrown with manzanita in the far side of the pass, and after that there were no places to camp for a good 6 miles.

 I had planned on hiking a few miles beyond the pass, but was not excited about doing a long bushwhack and another climb.